-The narrator, Leopold D’Auverney, is a young planter just arrived from France to learn the plantation business from his Unc agronomist\le.
+The narrator, Leopold D’Auverney, is a young planter just arrived from France to learn the plantation business from his agronomist uncle.
 But the telling takes place in retrospect when D’Auverney is a Captain encamped with his troops fighting the British for control of Saint-Domingue.
-Over the campfire, he recalls the eve of his wedding to his cousin Maria, which coincided with the August 1791 revolution).
+Over the campfire, he recalls the eve of his wedding to his cousin Maria, which coincides with the August 1791 revolution.
 A mysterious slave named Pierrot (later revealed as Bug-Jargal) abducts her, and an odyssey in the mountains unfolds.
-Bug-Jargal, at first his enemy, is instead shown to be both a fierce maroon and a loyal ally whose equal affection for Maria motivates him to protect her from the rebellion’s violence.
+Bug-Jargal, at first D’Auverney’s enemy, is instead shown to be both a fierce maroon and a loyal ally to the young Frenchman with an equal affection for Maria that motivates him to protect her from the rebellion’s violence.

 Hugo is recognized as a French author with global impact, but Bug-Jargal long remained marginalized because early reviews thought it immature or the product of an inscrutable combination of unverifiable historical sources (Bach 1964).
 Contemporary reviews reveal the way the novel’s ultimately ambiguous attitude toward abolition complicated its reception.
 While one critic asserts that the very idea of a noble, moral African was “too violent” a call on the reader’s imagination (Shoberl 1831), another avoids the central role of the revolution within the novel altogether (Sainte-Beuve 1832).